mauriciocarbajal/lithium-cli/README.md

 s g a
 ```

-This seemingly awful interface will help you to think chords not as just a chord, but as a function inside a tonality.
+This seemingly awful user interface will help you to think chords not as just a chord, but as a function inside a tonality.

 So yes, it's amazing that you play shift G for a D7, since D7 and Dm are very different conceptually.